KaleStamper/SDEV140FinalProject/README.md

 # SDEV140FinalProject
 ## Final Project for SDEV 140
+## How to Run:
+home_gui.py is the main file to run.

 ## User Manual:

 This GUI application allows a user to enter or search for an address, tracking number, and name.
 They can be looked up through any of the three through key phrases or letters.